RoadieHQ/marketing-site/content/docs/integrations/jira/index.md

    ![New created token modal window with a possibility to copy the token](./new-token.png)

-### Step 2: Base64 encode the credentials
+### Step 2: Add the Token in Roadie

-This step is optional for Jira Server/DC which can use Bearer tokens.
-You'll need to configure an environment variable to use Bearer tokens (see step 3).
+(If using Jira Server/DC you can skip the encoding here and add the Bearer token directly.
+You'll need to configure an environment variable `JIRA_API_TOKEN_REALM` with the value `Bearer` in addition.)

 Jira Cloud uses Basic auth so the token needs to be converted into a compatible format.
 First we need to prefix the token with the Jira user email and base64 encode it.